 “We’re doing everything we can.
 It’s not a requirement that we do this, but the hope is that, you know, folks will see that it’s — we’re not gonna cause any issues,” Englert said.

-The Environmental Protection Agency is expected to decide whether or not to grant Waelz Sustainable Products an air permit next week.
+The Environmental Protection Agency will review Waelz Sustainable Products’ air permit.
+The Indiana Department of Environmental Management is expected to decide whether or not to grant the permit next week.
 The Cass County Citizens Coalition filed lawsuits in attempt to shut down the project.

 The plant was originally going to be located in Muncie, but city officials decided to pull out of the project.